danshatter/my-api/README.txt

 /* This is my fourth personal project inspired by Brad Traversy PHP REST API from scratch.
 Depending on the request method, you can GET, POST, PUT, PATCH, and DELETE resources */

-- Import the 'users.sql' to get you started.
-Database name used here is 'my-api' but you are free to change it in 'credentials/secure.php'.
-You could put in your personal database credentials here as well.
-Some dummy data are present to get you started immediately
+- Import the 'my-api.sql' to get you started.
+This wiil create a 'users' table.
+Make sure you fill in the correct database connection credentials in the 'credentials/secure.php' file.
+Some dummy data are present in the 'users' table to get you started immediately.

 - You could use postman to test it.
 Depending on the request method, perform the following requests on the endpoints